“Oculus For Business” launches to help enterprises build VR

 Facebook plans “Venues” for watching concerts, sports, movies in VR

 Oculus wants to help companies like Walmart and Deloitte build VR experiences for their clients and customers.
-So today it launched “Oculus For Business” which lets companies buy Oculus bundles in bulk with enterprise-grade warranties, get a full VR commercial license, and access dedicated customer support.
+So today it launched “Oculus For Business” which lets companies buy $900 Oculus Rift bundles in bulk with enterprise-grade warranties, get a full VR commercial license, and access dedicated customer support.

 The announcement came from Oculus’ Hugo Barra at the company’s Oculus Connect conference in San Jose.
 Adapting to enterprises could help boost Oculus Rift sales, and lean on parent company Facebook’s extensive network of business clients.